Tuesday, May 4, 2021

 Sounds like I am bashing Randall.

 In reality, I’m not.
 I love their knives.
-I honestly believe they are the most recognized and sought-after and collectible cutlery made.
+I believe they are the most recognized and sought-after, and collectible cutlery made.
 That is my opinion.
-Bo Randall put a lot of thought into the design of his knives, materials used, and his successful business model.
+Bo Randall put a lot of thought into the design of his knives, the materials used, and his successful business model.
 I truly believe that had Litch Steinman been using a dull William Scagel knife, there would be no such thing as Randall Made Knives today.
 How could Bo possibly be inspired by a dull knife?

 My hope is that Randall is still making knives, at the same pace and location, 200 years from now.
 I simply want my people to know that if they are planning on using a knife for something more than a fancy paperweight or decoration, then they need to take what I’m writing to heart.
 If you buy a Randall to use, take into consideration that the one you order may not be all that ready for action when you receive it.
 If you are not savvy at sharpening, now is the time to learn.
 You have 5+ years to practice before your knife arrives.
 Or, you can send it to any number of well-respected sharpening guys.